PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

 Job
 -------
-A job is an artificial unit of sub-workload partitioned from a task.
+A job is an artificial workload sub-unit partitioned from a task.
 A single task is composed of multiple jobs, and each job runs on the minimum set of the computing resource.
-Each job is tailored based on the user's preference (if any) and/or constraints on the computing resource.
+Each job is tailored based on the user's preference (if any) and/or constraints of the computing resource.
-For example, if job size is flexible, jobs are generated to have a short execution time and produce small output files when being processed on resources with limited time slots and local scratch disk spaces.
+For example, if the job size is flexible, jobs are generated to have a short execution time and produce small output files when being processed on resources with limited time slots and local scratch disk spaces.
 The task input is logically split into multiple subsets, and each job gets a subset to produce output.
 The collection of job output is the task output.
 Each job has a unique identifier **PanDA ID** in the system.